DataGrip/mongo-jdbc-driver/README.md

 ## Download Binary

 [Available here](http://www.dbschema.com/jdbc-drivers/MongoDbJdbcDriver.zip).
 Unpack and include all jars in your classpath.
-You can test the driver by simply downloading [DbSchema Database Designer](http://www.dbschema.com).
+You can test the driver by simply downloading [DbSchema Tool](http://www.dbschema.com) - it includes a trial period.
 The driver is included in the software package.

 ## Description